saeyoon17/zk-models/README.md

 # zk-models
 This repository aims to provide pipelines for trainig neural networks and proving them by transforming networks to zero-knowledge circuits.
-Current implementation supports transforming linear regression model and multi-layer perceptron (MLP) to zk circuit.
+Current implementation supports transforming multi-layer perceptron (MLP) with flexible number of layers to zk circuit.
 You can choose to convert neural network to zk circuit by using Circom or EZKL.

 ## Installing packages